Healthy mouths

 Adults with missing teeth

-The data presented in this section were sourced from the National Survey of Adult Oral Health 2004–06 (Slade et al. 2007) and the National Study of Adult Oral Health 2017–18 (Do & Luzzi, 2019).
+The data presented in this section were sourced from the National Survey of Adult Oral Health 2004–06 (Slade et al. 2007) and the National Study of Adult Oral Health 2017–18 (Do & Luzzi, 2019) which both included a clinical examination component.
 Adults who have no natural teeth are classified as edentulous, whereas those who have at least one natural tooth are classified as dentate.
 Only dentate adults were assessed for inadequate dentition (fewer than 21 teeth).

 In 2017–18: